 A seal/expunge packet can be obtained at the Clerk of Courts.
 The packet must be correctly completed and submitted to FDLE for processing by the applicant.
 If approved, the applicant will receive a Certificate of Eligibility from FDLE.
 The applicant should then file the certificate with the Clerk of Courts and set up a hearing with a judge.
 If the judge approves, a court order is then originated.
-Once the applicant pays the required fees, certified copies of the court order is disseminated to the appropriate agencies.
+Once the applicant pays the required fees, certified copies of the court order are disseminated to the appropriate agencies.

 Please note that a record cannot be sealed or expunged by a law enforcement agency without a certified copy of the court order.

-Per Florida Statute Section 316.066, traffic crash reports are not public record under the provisions of Florida Statute Section 119.07 for a period of 60 days after the date the report is filed with the following exceptions:
+Per Florida Statute Section 316.066, traffic crash reports are not a public record under the provisions of Florida Statute Section 119.07 for a period of 60 days after the date the report is filed with the following exceptions:

 - The parties involved;